-- 1. Our form room door must be kept open. - 2.
-We sit on chairs, not on tables - 3.
-We do not touch any classroom equipment - 4.
-We don't shriek, shout or make other unnecessary loud noises - 5.
+- 1. We sit on chairs, not on tables - 2.
+We do not touch any classroom equipment - 3.
+We don't shriek, shout or make other unnecessary loud noises - 4.
+We do not take hot food or hot drinks from the canteen or covered way - 5.
 We never consume food or drink in the school corridors - 6.
 We dispose of litter in the bins provided - 7.
 We do not sit on corridor floors, the lower field or any area marked as out of bounds.